krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 We could just call `propagateConstraints` repeatedly until we notice that nothing changes from one iteration to the next, checking every cell each time for for `cell.size === 1`.
 But this is a lot of extra work as most cells won't have changed.
 Instead, let's check constraint list size right after modifying a cell in `propagateFromResolvedCell`, which ensures we only check cells that _have_ changed.

 When we find that a cell which has just changed has `size === 1`, how should we kick off constraint propagation?
 We could recursively call `propagateFromResolvedCell`, but this could in some circumstances lead to code that's very difficult to step through, as our algorithm "chases" changes around the board, initiating new rounds of constraint propagation before completing prior rounds.
-It will be easier to reason about a "breadth first" approach in which each propagation operation finishes before the next starts.
+It will be easier to reason about a "breadth first" approach in which each propagation operation finishes before initiating "child" propagation operations.
 To do this, let's add a `queue` key to our state which holds an array and set up `propagateConstraints` to use this queue.
 Inside `propagateFromResolvedCell`:

 ```js
 crossIndices.forEach(crossIndex => {